Misunderstood-Wookiee/Mules-and-Warehouses-Extended/README.md

 The supply mule attempts to fulfill all of the players buy orders in the selected area at the cheapest price possible.
 While this may not directly produce profit, it reduces theoretical losses.
 For instance, lets say you have a factory that wants to sell graphene at 130 Cr/unit, and a tradestation that wants to buy it at 150 Cr/unit.
 The AI could theoretically come along and buy from your factory, then sell to your trade station, and you would realize a loss.
 The supply mule will see this trade and attempt to fill it.
 It reduces price inefficiencies in your empire.
 The supply mule can also be asssigned to AI stations to boost thier production while earning you a bit of cash.
 This can be especailly usefull to supply shipyards or contested regions of space.

 In general, the mule prioritizes build storage, then production needs, then intermediates, then tradewares.
 It prefers to source from player owned resources and will take any trade that reduces inefficiency before going out to AI stations.
 It has the ability to queue up multiple trades until it's cargo is full before coming to sell everything (this particular routine isn't optimal in terms of pathing).
-The supply mule obeys your global blacklists.
+The supply mule obeys your global blacklists and any trade rules.

 #### Options